camunda/camunda-docs/docs/components/operate/userguide/process-instance-migration.md

 ![operate-view-process-filters](./img/process-instance-migration/summary.png)

-## Monitor the migration status
+## Monitor the migration operation status

-Please check the section [monitor operation status](/components/operate/userguide/monitor-operation-status.png) to learn how to monitor the status of a migration operation.
+Review the [monitor operation status documentation](/components/operate/userguide/monitor-operation-status.png) to learn how to monitor the status of a migration operation.